Game-JAVA/Pentagono/README.md

   - **A:** Move the character left.
   - **S:** Move the character down.
   - **D:** Move the character right.

+## Sound Effects

+- **Background Music:** There are two background tracks: one for the menu and one for gameplay.
+- **Attack Sound:** A sound effect for when an spell appears.
+- **Sources:** All sounds were sourced from Freesound and uploaded to Dropbox.

 ## Requirements